caido/documentation/src/features/workspace/projects.md

 When structural changes occur after a Caido update, sometimes it is necessary for Caido to update a project to a new project format.
 This can take time but will ensure you're working with the latest capabilities in Caido.

-> Projects are automatically upgraded when you use them with a newer Caido version and **CANNOT** be downgraded
+> Projects are automatically upgraded when you use them with a newer Caido version and **CANNOT** be downgraded.

 <img width="400" alt="Upgrade Projects" src="/_images/projects_upgrade.png" center>